kimmanis/LaunchPage/README.md

 ## How to deploy to Heroku

 This code uses SQLite for development but PostgreSQL for production.
 This is because Heroku only supports PostgreSQL but it's a pain in the ass to set up locally.
+You need to have Heroku installed and set up already for all this goodness to work.
+Check out https://devcenter.heroku.com/articles/quickstart for Heroku getting started tips.

+To create a new heroku site:
+    heroku apps:create exampleName

+Then deploy to heroku:
+    git push heroku master

+Then set up the DB:
+    heroku run rake db:migrate

+For more info on deploying to heroku: https://devcenter.heroku.com/articles/rails3

 =================